Search Engine Users: The Basics

-In the online world, you have to be constantly “doing”, in order to receive feedback and to begin developing a concept.
-A SEO professional will be familiar with the idea of working with a living palette of colours, that is constantly changing and evolving.
-SEO is a reactive business that necessitates quick-wittedness and high levels of creativity.
+In the online world, you have to be constantly “doing”, to receive feedback and to develop a concept.
+A SEO professional will be familiar with the idea of working with a living palette of colours, that is changing and evolving.
+SEO is a reactive business that necessitates quick-wits and high levels of creativity.

-This actuality presents a strong argument in favour of building websites for users first, and search engines second – one which is backed up by official Google literature.
-It’s invaluable to grasp the target market’s mindset, to have empathy with your audience, and to effectively reach and retain those users.
+This actuality presents a strong argument in favour of building websites for users first, and search engines second.
+One which is backed up by official Google literature.
+It’s invaluable to grasp the target market’s mindset, to have empathy with your audience, and to effectively reach and keep those users.

 What do users want?

-Generally speaking, when trying to pin down the typical mentality of a search engine user, we find that there are three common types of search queries:
+Generally speaking, when trying to pin down the typical mentality of search engine users, we find that there are three common types of search queries:

-When building any website you should consider its efficacy in delivering answers for all three of the above queries.
+During any website design process you should consider its efficacy in delivering answers for all three of the above queries.
 Of course, every business is different and the specifics of the queries will change slightly, depending on the circumstances.

 Again speaking generally, there are certain techniques which can help a website designer to evoke activity in a user.
 It’s a proven fact that a user’s eyes are likely to be drawn to things like bolded keywords, bullet points, titles, headlines and author signatures.
 The intelligent use of such features, throughout a website and its content, can reap rewards, when it comes to engaging a human being and encouraging them to perform your desired action (You can read more about good content creation practice in last Friday’s blog).

 In closing, it’s important for businesses with an online presence not to underestimate the popularity of search.
 Not only is search an established internet institution but it’s also a growing trend.
 It is fair to say that search is now being used by almost every online human, worldwide.
-As more and more people gain internet access, search Engine usage is expanding by 20% of its own size every year.
+As more and more people gain internet access, search engine users are expanding by 20% of its own size every year.

 Theoretically, high-quality SEO can position your website in front of billions of pairs of eyeballs.